cmu-sei/iides/documentation/example_jsons/example4.md

 - **`Status`**:
    - *C*: Closed - All investigations and legal proceedings are closed.
 - **`Summary`**:
    - The insider was a former CIA officer.
-They were involved in a espionage case where they were convicted of providing classified U.S. Defene information to Chinese intelligence agents, which began in 2017.
-The insider was motivated by financial gain, the Chinese officials would exchange top secret information for money.
+They were involved in a espionage case where they were convicted of providing classified U.S. Defence information to Chinese intelligence agents, which began in 2017.
+The insider was motivated by financial gain: the Chinese officials would exchange top secret information for money.
 Once the FBI became aware, they investigated the insider, and found evidence of espionage in their home.
-The insider was then tried and found guilty of several espionage charges, and sentences to 20 years of federal prison.
+The insider was then tried and found guilty of several espionage charges, and sentenced to 20 years of federal prison.
 - **`Brief summary`**:
    - The insider was a former CIA officer who began to communicate with Chinese intelligence agents in 2017.
 They began communicating, and the insider would receive money for trasmitting classified U.S. defense information to Chinese intelligence agents.
 The insider was later investigated and brought to court, where he was convicted of multiple counts of espionage.
 ## Insider

 - **`Id`**:
    - insider--80fea631-33e6-440b-b86d-2d49c8d7fcd2